-Looking for ideas for a weekend escape to Asheville and the mountains?
-Since there are so many things to do and everyone has a different vision of the "perfect" getaway, here are 40 ideas to help you plan your trip (cottage above is at High Hampton Inn in Cashiers):
+Looking for ideas for what to do on a weekend escape to Asheville and the mountains?
+Since there are so many things to do and everyone has a different vision of the "perfect" getaway, here are 40 ideas to help you plan your trip:

 Hiking & Outdoor Adventures

 - Take a hike to fully appreciate the outdoor splendor of the North Carolina mountains.
 There are trails for all fitness levels, ranging from multi-day treks on the Appalachian Trail to short strolls in Nantahala National Forest.
 See our Top Hikes for plenty of choices.

 - Take a zip line canopy tour and soar like an eagle through and above the trees